RealDoigt/Dew-Programming-Language-Specification/spec.md

 `elun`, short for "else unless", is the equvilalent else if construct for `un`.

 #### Else
 If none of the conditionals in a chain are executed, the `else`, which should be last in the chain, will have its code block executed.
 It doesn't come with a condition.
-The `else` is optional in an if/un/elif/elun chain, but it is required in a when/once chain.
+The `else` is always optional.

 Example else usage with if, elun and elif:
 ```dew